Small businesses have to fight against the odds to survive, and that’s why it’s important that owners understand what makes a business grow.

 Whether you’re the owner of a startup, a small, or a small to medium business, having a growth strategy is essential to grow at scale.
 However, implementing an effective growth strategy takes time and they should be tailored to the individual business in question.

 To make a start on their growth strategy, business owners should ask themselves a series of questions, such as as the ones below:

 - Where is my business right now?

 - How do I get it from here to where I want it to be

 - What makes my business different from my competitors?

 - Why do my customers come to my business instead of them?

 - Who is my ideal customer?

 Having an online presence is a prerequisite for any successful business today.
 However, it’s pointless if there isn’t an effective digital marketing strategy underpinning it; as businesses will miss out on key customer engagement opportunities.
-Here are the points to be thinking about before deciding upon a digital marketing strategy:

 - What are your aims?